Pay Attention to What Your Mother Eats. It May Do You a Lot of Good

 Article originally published on April 28, 2023 in The Road to Wellness on Medium

-Last year my mother and I did a set of 60 tests as part of our comprehensive blood work.
+Last year my mother and I did a set of 30 tests as part of our comprehensive blood work.
 My mother, at 74, scored well on ALL of them.
-True, she does take half a pill for cholesterol and an omega-3 supplement, but her blood work is stellar mostly because of her diet.
+True, she does take some pills, including half a pill for cholesterol and an omega-3 supplement, but her blood work is stellar mostly because of her diet.

 I, on the other hand, am struggling with high cholesterol and triglycerides.
 I also have a herniated back and less-than-perfect knees, unlike my mother, who despite not working out in conventional ways, is in quite good shape.
 So while I’ve been researching ways to deal with these numbers and also seen an MD for a detox, I’ve also started to pay more attention to what this woman, amazing in many ways, eats.